XuHuaYang/csci4140Project/readme.md

 Steps to build project:

-​	Set sql server information in /dao/connect.js
+​	Set sql server information in /dao/dbConnect.js, change the mysql database information in function connectServer() to your database.

+​	Then create sql table in mysql database according to the sql statement in /Anonymous/sql table.txt

-​	run a.sh or npm start
+​	in /Anonymous folder run a.sh or command "npm start"

-​	open the website using https, connect using http is forbidden.
+​	open the website using https, connection using http is forbidden.

 ​	https://localhost:3000

+​	Then using ngrok to expose your local url:

+​		To expose a https url, you have to login first.

+​		#./ngrok authtoken Your Tunnel Authtoken

+​		or you can run login.sh in Anonymous\ngrok folder

+​		Then run:  ./ngrok http https://localhost:3000 to expose your local url, it will generate a url to let others to get access to it.

+​		Then the establish is finished.